This article proposes a simple and scalable design to scan a blockchain, that works for full Bitcoin node and (soon) SPV.

 As explained in previous article, you can create an output that can be spent only if 2 different keys sign it correctly.

 If the buyer and the merchant have a shared trusted party that will co-sign an input with the buyer, then the merchant can just verify that the transaction is signed by the trusted party and trust such trusted party will not sign another transaction to spend the same output.

 The block chain is the ordered list of all blocks ever discovered in the bitcoin network since its creation.
 So it is the set of all transactions ever confirmed.

-As said earlier, a scanner is an object that process transactions from the blockchain for unspent output you are interested to track.
+As said earlier, a scanner is an object that processes transactions from the blockchain for unspent output you are interested in tracking.

-Here are some idea of scanner, some of which I developed, some of which I will :
+Here are some ideas of scanner, some of which I developed, some of which I will: